mia-platform/distribution/modules/disaster-recovery/velero/README.md

 configuration to the end user, and it will also need further configurations for setting up the authorization between velero and the AWS APIs.

-By default the flavor will setup velero to work with [IAM Roles for Service Accounts], and we suggest you to setup your GKE cluster to work with it if possible.
-You then will have to add the `eks.amazonaws.com/role-arn` annotation to the `velero` `ServiceAccount` with the arn of the role that you have created folling the AWS guide.
+By default the flavor will setup velero to work with [IAM Roles for Service Accounts] or [EKS Pod Identity], and we suggest you to setup your AWS cluster to work with one of these methods if possible.

+For IAM Roles for Service Accounts you will have to add the `eks.amazonaws.com/role-arn` annotation to the `velero` `ServiceAccount` with the arn of the role that you have created folling the AWS guide.
+If you use the EKS Pod Identity instead you don't have to set anything on the resources and you need to follow the instructions for adding permisions to the `velero` `ServiceAccount` for the `dr-system` namespace.

 The minimal IAM Policy to assign the to service account is the following: